Risk Readiness Assessment (RRA)

-The RRA is currently available to RBA and RMI members as well as 3TG and cobalt smelters, refiners, and mining comapnies.
-In 2018, the tool will be made available to non-member companies through a tiered pricing model.
-In addition, the Standards Comparison will be made available to our membership, selected stakeholders, and standards-bodies in 2018.
+The RRA is currently available to RBA and RMI members as well as upstream companies (smelters, refiners, and mining).
+In 2019, the tool will be made available to non-member companies through a tiered pricing model.
+In addition, the Standards Comparison will be made available to our membership, selected stakeholders, and standards-bodies in 2019.

 For more information on the RRA, please contact Leah Butler.